Kurento/kurento/source/tutorials/java/tutorial-4-one2one.rst

 .. figure:: ../../images/kurento-java-tutorial-4-one2one-pipeline.png
    :align:   center
    :alt:     One to one video call media pipeline
+   :width: 400px

+   *One to one video call Media Pipeline*

 To communicate the client with the server to manage calls we have designed a signaling protocol based on `JSON`:term: messages over `WebSocket`:term: 's.